 Prevention: Good garden hygiene is critical to controlling these pests.
 The most effective way to prevent fruit flies damaging your produce is to use fruit fly or insect proof netting.
 Such netting can be bought from some specialist garden centres and online retailers.
 Insect proof netting can be draped over trees and other crops or supported by a frame.
 Netting needs to be put up after pollination has occurred.

-Reference: QLD Department of Agriculture, Fisheries and Forestry, WA Department of Agriculture & Food, Bugs for Bugs Sustainable Gardening Australia and of course our FST team.
+References: QLD Department of Agriculture, Fisheries and Forestry, WA Department of Agriculture & Food, Sustainable Gardening Australia , Biotrap, and our FST team.

 Welcome to Fruit Salad Trees!